Sequential Ensemble Transform for Bayesian Inverse Problems: Problem Statement

 \section{Problem Statement}

-Although the methods described in this article are general, for illustration purposes, we focus on the following prototype inverse problem.
-For an open and bounded domain $\Omega \subset \mathbb{R}^{d}$, with $d \in {\{1,2,3\}} $, consider the elliptic PDE
+Although the methods described in this article are general, for illustration purposes, we focus on the Bayesian treatment of inverse problems.
+We are interested in estimating a field $u \in \mathcal{X}$, where $\mathcal{X}$ denotes a space of functions, from a finite set of observations contaminated by additive Gaussian noise,

-where $\w$ is the state variable (e.g. temperature field), $\u$ the parameter of interest (e.g. logarithm of the thermal conductivity) on $\Omega$, $\mb{n}$ the unit outward normal on $\pOmega$, and $\textrm{Bi}$ a constant (e.g. the Biot number).

-The forward problem consists of computing the field $\w$ given a description of the parameter field $u$.
-The inverse problem is the task of reconstructing the field $\u$, and the associated statistical uncertainties, given some (possibly non-linear) noisy and incomplete observations of the field $\w$.
-A standard setup is when the temperature field $\w$ is only discretely observed at a finite set of locations inside the domain $\Omega$.
-For simplicity, assume the following additive noise-corrupted point-wise observation model,

-where $\LRc{\mb{x}_j}_{j=1}^D$ denotes the set of points at which the field $\w$ is observed, $\eta_j$ the additive noise, and $\d_j$ the actual noisy observations.
-Concatenating all the observations, Equation \eqnref{pointwiseObs} can be succinctly expressed as

-The quantity $\mc{G} \equiv \LRs{\w\LRp{\mb{x}_1}, \hdots,\w\LRp{\mb{x}_D}}^T$ denotes the mapping from the parameters to observables and the random variable $\etab$ is assumed to be a Gaussian with mean zero and bounded covariance matrix $\L$, i.e. $\etab \sim \GM{0}{\L}$.
-The vector $\db = \LRs{\d_1,\hdots,\d_D}^T$ summarizes the observed data.
-To keep the exposition as simple as possible, although the SET methodology straightforwardly extends to much more general settings, we postulate a Gaussian prior measure on the parameter $\u$,